Tampa Bay Rays at Kansas City Royals game preview

 BOTTOM LINE

-Tampa Bay hits the road to begin a four game series against Kansas City.
+Yandy Diaz and the Rays will take on Kansas City at Kauffman Stadium.

-The Royals are 6-9 in home games.
-The Kansas City pitching staff owns a team ERA of 5.30, Jorge Lopez paces the staff with a mark of 5.08.
+The Royals are 6-10 in home games.
+The Kansas City pitching staff as a whole has an ERA of 5.39.
+Brad Keller leads the team with a 4.07 ERA.

-The Rays are 9-2 in road games.
-The Tampa Bay offense has compiled a .255 batting average as a team this season, good for thirteenth in the American League.
-Tommy Pham leads the team with a mark of .296.
-This is the first game between these teams in 2019.
+The Rays are 10-2 on the road.
+The Tampa Bay offense has compiled a .257 batting average as a team this season, good for eleventh in the American League.
+Ji-Man Choi leads the team with an average of .299.
+The Rays won the last meeting 8-5.
+Yonny Chirinos notched his fourth victory and Choi went 2-for-4 with a double and two RBIs for Tampa Bay.
+Keller registered his third loss for Kansas City.

 TOP PERFORMERS

-Hunter Dozier leads the Royals with seven home runs and has 17 RBIs.
-Adalberto Mondesi is 13-for-40 with two doubles, a home run and 11 RBIs over the last 10 games for Kansas City.
+Alex Gordon leads the Royals with 15 extra base hits and is batting .301.
+Hunter Dozier is 15-for-33 with two doubles, two triples, three home runs and nine RBIs over the last 10 games for Kansas City.

-Yandy Diaz leads the Rays with 13 extra base hits and has 16 RBIs.
+Diaz leads the Rays with seven home runs home runs and is slugging .596.
 Austin Meadows is 18-for-40 with three doubles, a triple, four home runs and 13 RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES